 Dust mites are tiny, blind, microscopic mites that dwell pretty much anywhere that’s warm and humid.

 This can include areas such as couches, carpeting, mattresses, curtains, inside dust bunnies, as well as lurking out in nature.

-Dust mites produce some of the most common types of allergens within the home, typically through their feces, and often wreak havoc on those prone to allergies—especially those who have asthma.
+Dust mites also produce some of the most common types of allergens within the home, typically through their feces, and often wreak havoc on allergy sufferers—particularly those who have asthma.

 Watch a Quick Video About Dust Mites

-In a rush or wanting to know more?
-Check out this quick video by PBS via Deep Look on Youtube.
+In a rush or want to know more?
+Check out this quick video, courtesy of PBS via Deep Look on Youtube.